XtremeOwnage/Web/docs/blog/posts/Solar/ac-soft-start.md

 ## Introduction

-The day my system was fully installed, one of the tests I performed, was attempting to start the A/C comrpessor fully off-grid.
+The day my system was fully installed, one of the tests I performed, was attempting to start the A/C compressor off-grid.

 Well, when I tested this, there were a lot of horrible noises, dimming lights, and beeping noises.
 It wasn't a very successful test.

-There is, actually a pretty easy / simple way to resolve this, by using a soft-start capacitor.
+There is, actually a pretty easy / simple way to resolve this, by using a soft-start cap.

 For this test, I went with a unit produced by Micro-air, rated for up to a 6-ton compressor.